antonioribeiro/skel/README.md

 # Skel
 ### A PHP Package Creator & Skeleton

-A Bash script to create skeleton based composer packages The script will basically ask for some information (destination, vendor, package, vcs username, skeleton to be used...) clone a skeleton repositoy, replaces everything related to the package with the information the user provides and push it to your VCS (Github, Bitbucket...).
+Skel is a Bash script to create skeleton based composer packages.
+It will, basically, ask for some information (destination, vendor, package, vcs username, skeleton to be used...) clone a skeleton repositoy, replaces everything related to the package with the information the user provides and push it to your VCS (Github, Bitbucket...).

 ### You Don't Need to Add Your Package to Packagist